-German cockroaches grow to 1/2-5/8 inches long when mature, are light brown to tan in color, and have fully developed wings.
+German cockroaches grow to 1/2-5/8 inches long when matured, are light brown to tan in color, and have fully developed wings.
 The shield-like segment located behind the head has two dark parallel bars on it.

-The rectangle shaped egg capsules are light brown colour and are 1/4-3/4 inches long.
+German cockroach eggs are light brown colour and are 1/4-3/4 inches long.
 Typically, each egg capsule has 15 to 20 eggs per side.

-During her lifetime, the female German cockroach produces four to eight egg capsules each containing 30 to 40 eggs.
+During her lifetime, the female German cockroach produces four to eight egg capsules, each containing 30 to 40 eggs.
 Approximately one to two days before hatching, she drops the egg capsule in a sheltered area.